§3.2

 The atlas

-- The finding states what this specific data example reveals.
+- The finding states what this specific data example actually reveals.

-- The use, question, and trap lines say when the form should and should not be used.
+- Use / Question / Trap say when the form should and should not be reached for.

 How to read the atlas